Final resting place for the ashes of:

 Kurt died at the age of 27 from a self-inflicted shotgun wound on April 5, 1994.

-Ashes scattered over several rivers in India.
+George’s ashes were scattered over several rivers in India.
+Where George Died.

 George died of cancer on November 29, 2001 at the age of 58.